Quidrex/DSDeaths/README.md

  * DARK SOULS III
  * DARK SOULS: REMASTERED
  * Sekiro: Shadows Die Twice
- * (Elden Ring)
+ * Elden Ring (offline, disable EAC)

  Note that only the current patch as of the time of release works.
 Please open a ticket if there is a new patch and it stops working.

 ## Elden Ring support

 Elden Ring uses Easy Anti-Cheat to detect and deny trying to read from the process memory.
-If you are willing to disable EAC and are willing to risk a ban over it, you can use this program with Elden Ring AT YOUR OWN RISK.
-Methods to disable EAC can be found using your favorite search engine.
+Use your favorite search engine to find out how to disable EAC to play offline.

 ## How do I use it?